felippe-regazio/logflake/README.md

 ········································································
 ```

-The usage follows the same usage as a common `console` call:
+The usage remains the same:
-For example:

 ```js
 const error = new Error('Unexpected error');